The bottom line is that effective communication is difficult. It just is, even for naturally good communicators.

 5. Our Emotions

 Some of this was alluded to above.
 We have a lizard brain that causes us to flee or fight when we feel danger.
 We also have an array of other emotions that can block effective communication.

-The problem is that to the listener, they can sometimes “see” or sense these emotions while we are communicating.
+The listener can sometimes “see” or sense our own emotions while we are communicating.
 If our feelings are not consistent with what we are saying, then, this too, can cause distrust or insecurity.